František Brixi

 František Xaver Brixi (Franz Xaver Brixi; 2 January 1732 – 14 October 1771) was a Czech classical composer.
-He is the son of composer Šimon Brixi.
+He was the son of composer Šimon Brixi.

 Life

 Brixi was born on 2 January 1732 in Prague, the son of composer Šimon Brixi.
 He received his musical education at the Piarist gymnasium in Kosmonosy.
 His teachers included Václav Kalous, a significant composer himself.

 In 1749, Brixi left Kosmonosy and returned to Prague, where he worked as an organist at several churches.
 In 1759, he was appointed regens chori (choir director) and Kapellmeister of St. Vitus Cathedral, thus attaining, at age 27, the highest musical position in the city; (Note: In the second half of the 18th century, the ensemble at St. Vitus Cathedral consisted of nine secular choralists, nine psalm-singing priests, 32 permanent musicians and six bonifants.) this office he held till his early death.
 He wrote some 290 church works (of the most varied type), cantatas and oratorios, chamber compositions, and orchestral compositions.
 He was a prolific composer of music for the liturgy, and wrote more than 100 masses, vespers and motets, among others.
 He also composed secular music such as oratorios and incidental music, concertos and symphonies.
 His organ concertos, which have been recorded several times each, are his best-known pieces today.

 Brixi died of tuberculosis in Prague in 1771, at the age of 39.